fbpx

 While I do think that the occasional energy drink in moderation is okay, there are things like extra sugar, artificial sweeteners, and chemicals (which can lead to inflammation) to think about.
 There is also the chance that you may begin to rely on caffeine and become dependent.

-Let’s take a look in more detail:
+Let’s take a look at potential side effects in more detail:

 ENERGY DRINKS AND DIABETES